jeremiepoiroux/markdown-cv/index.md

 ### Research articles

 `2017`
-Master thesis - Visualiser le confinement sur Twitter ("Vizualisation of the containement on Twitter"), École normale supérieur de Lyon, Algodiv and the Marc Bloch Center
+Master thesis - Visualiser le confinement sur Twitter ("Vizualisation of the containement on Twitter"), École normale supérieure de Lyon, Algodiv and the Marc Bloch Center

 `2016`
 [A participatory design approach to improve the touristic experience in Oslo](https://www.researchgate.net/publication/311581592_A_participatory_design_approach_to_improve_the_touristic_experience_in_Oslo), University of Oslo